-On the stoichiometric CeO2(111) surface, Pt adatoms on a bridge site, coordinated to two oxygen and one cerium atoms (Figure 3a), transfer the 6s electron to the empty 4f band of ceria, generating one Ce3+ ion, and thus are oxidized to Pt1+, in agreement with previous results,^{27, 29} (for details on the models and computational methods, see the Supporting Information).
+The dissociation of CH4, i.e., CH4 \rightarrow CH3+H, on the extended Pt(111) surface is very difficult at room temperature due to a large energy barrier of 0.82 eV (Figure 3, Tables S2 and S3), in line with previous works.
+18, 30, 31 As a test, we investigated the dissociation of methane on Pt and Pt4 species in contact with a CeO2(111) substrate.
+Will these species fit in volcano plots reported for methane activation on metals or oxides?^{6,10} Can their behaviour be extrapolated from these existing volcano plots?
+On the stoichiometric CeO2(111) surface, Pt adatoms on a bridge site, coordinated to two oxygen and one cerium atoms (Figure 3a), transfer the 6s electron to the empty 4f band of ceria, generating one Ce3+ ion, and thus are oxidized to Pt1+, in agreement with previous results, 28, 32 (for details on the models and computational methods, see the Supporting Information).
 A planar rhombohedral Pt4 cluster on CeO2(111) also reduces the ceria support with the formation of two Ce3+ (Figure 3a), and thus the average oxidation state of the Pt atoms is +0.5.
-The theoretical Pt/CeO2(111) model systems mimic the essential features of the experimental catalysts at room temperature (Pt^{δ+}/CeO2) (Figure 2).
-In short, as a result of strong metal-support interactions, Pt atoms in direct contact with the stoichiometric CeO2 support become oxidized to $Pt^{\delta+}$.
+The theoretical Pt/CeO2(111) model systems mimic the essential features of the experimental catalysts at room temperature ($Pt^{\delta+}/CeO_2$) (Figure 2).
+In short, as a result of strong metal-support interactions, Pt atoms in direct contact with the stoichiometric CeO2 support become oxidized to Pt^{δ+}.
 On the reduced CeO{2-x} support, modelled using the Ce2O3(0001) surface (Figures S4 and S5), the interfacial Pt atoms recover their metallic character ($Pt^{\delta+} \rightarrow Pt^0$).

-The dissociation of CH4, i.e., CH4 \rightarrow CH3+H, on the extended Pt(111) surface is very difficult at room temperature due to a large energy barrier of 0.82 eV (Figure 3b and S5), in line with previous works.^{18, 30, 31} In contrast, the dissociation probability of methane at room temperature on Pt atoms and small (flat) Pt4 nanoparticles on CeO2, with all the Pt atoms being interfacial and thus cationic, is expected to be significant since the energy barriers are $\leq 0.6 \text{ eV}$ (Figure 3b,c), in agreement with the experiments shown in Figure 1.
+As mentioned above, the dissociation of CH_4 , i.e., $CH_4 \rightarrow CH_3+H$, on the extended Pt(111) surface involves a barrier of 0.82 eV (Figures 3b and S6).
+In contrast, the dissociation probability of methane at room temperature on Pt atoms and small (flat) Pt_4 nanoparticles on CeO_2 , with all the Pt atoms being interfacial and thus cationic, is expected to be significant since the energy barriers are ≤ 0.6 eV (Figure 3b,c), in agreement with the experiments shown in Figure 1.
 This conclusion is further supported by the calculated Gibbs free energy profiles at 300 K and 1 atm CH4 (Figure 3b), which indicate that there is essentially no effective free energy barrier (i.e., with respect to CH4 in the gas phase) for the activation of methane on CeO2-supported Pt atoms and small Pt4 nanoparticles at normal conditions.
+Here, the bonding contact of the Pt atoms with the oxide surface is essential.
+A comparison of the DFT results for the interaction of methane with the supported planar rombohedral (Figure 3b) and with a pyramidal (Figure S6) Pt4 cluster shows almost no barrier for the dissociation of the hydrocarbon only when the Pt atoms are in contact with the oxide.
+In Figure S6, a Pt0 atom at the top vertex of the supported Pt4 pyramid, which is not bonded to ceria, has a barrier for methane dissociation (0.67 eV) only slightly lower than that found on Pt(111) (0.82 eV).
+In contrast, a very small barrier of 0.15 eV was found for methane dissociation on the planar Pt4/ceria system where the chemical properties of all the Pt atoms are modified by the oxide substrate.